 Creating a Portfolio Website

 A portfolio website is one of the most important ways to showcase your work and let others know about you and what you create.
 It’s essential for applying to internships, participating in ArtCenter’s recruiting events, appealing to future employers, and building your personal brand as a creative professional.
 In addition, it’s one of the best ways to help you stand out from the crowd.
-Below is Creative Careers’ guide to help you get started in creating your own portfolio website.

 Picking a Platform to Build Your Website